hectane/go-asyncserver/README.md

 This package provides an extremely simple HTTP server that runs asynchronously.

 Although Go provides `http.ListenAndServe()`, this method blocks indefinitely.
 Worse yet, `http.Server` doesn't provide a simple method for stopping the server.
 The need for go-asyncserver arose from these problems.

+### Example

+The following example demonstrates the creation of a simple asynchronous HTTP server:

+    // "0" instructs the OS to select a free port s := async.New(":0")

+    // The server doesn't actually begin accepting connections
+    // until the Start() method is called if err := s.Start(); err != nil {
+        panic(err)
+    }

+    // The server will now accept connections at s.Addr
+    // ...do stuff here...

+    // Stop the server
+    s.Stop()